danidiaz/dep-t/README.md

 by dependencies in the environment) to `IO`.
 So in this example `liftD` (the function that lifts `d` effects to `m`) is simply `liftIO`.

-However the `MonadDep` constraint of `mkController` have valid instances for other monads, as we shall see.
+However the `MonadDep` constraint of `mkController` has valid instances for other monads, as we shall see.

 Now let's turn our attention to the environment record.
 Let's parameterize its